 You need to ask yourself what the main reason is why you are getting a divorce.
-If you have a series of well thought out in established reasons for getting a divorce then you may need to get a divorce.
-Certainly, though, if your basis for divorce has been a change in your life or that of your spouse during this pandemic then you may want to reconsider the need for a divorce.
-Sometimes conditions are in place for a relatively short period Beth is unpleasant but will go away after some time.
-If the pandemic is the sole source of the condition that has led you towards divorce then you may want to reconsider whether or not that divorce is necessary.
+If you have a series of well thought out in established reasons for getting a divorce, then you may need to get a divorce.
+Certainly, though, if your basis for divorce has been a change in your life or that of your spouse during this pandemic, then you may want to reconsider the need for a divorce.
+Sometimes conditions are in place for a relatively short period.
+Beth is unpleasant but will go away after some time.
+If the pandemic is the sole source of the condition that has led you towards divorce, then you may want to reconsider whether or not that divorce is necessary.

 Have you attempted to attend counseling with your spouse?
 Have you been hesitant to try and counsel your way through the problems you have been experiencing in your marriage?
 Has a loss and income caused problems in your marriage over the past year?
 These are the sort of questions that I recommend you ask yourself before fully committing to a divorce.
-While it is possible to no longer require the services of an attorney the more you commit yourself emotionally to any process the more difficult it will be to back out of it.
-Once the case gets going it is even more difficult to even hit pause on your divorce.
+While it is possible to require the services of an attorney no longer, the more you commit yourself emotionally to any process, the more difficult it will be to back out of it.
+Once the case gets going, it is even more difficult even to hit pause on your divorce.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
 These consultations can go a long way towards helping you learn more about Texas family law and how your family's circumstances would potentially interact with these laws.